Logistics Software

 Intelligent Route Optimization

 Today, most logistics and transportation management systems have route optimization abilities.
-It is, after all, key to ensure customer loyalty and balance delivery costs.
+Understanding what is route optimization and how it works is key to ensuring customer loyalty and balancing delivery costs.

 - Basic systems create static routes based on addresses.